+Possible interventions to help you

+in lessons;

 What coping strategies would you

 prefer to use in school?
 Stress balls,

 time out, sensory box, quite time

 How would you prefer to express

 your opinion on a topic if you felt

 this could escalate your needs?

-this could escalate your needs?

 Would you prefer to be credited for

 effort rather than ability in the

 classroom?

-How would you like your successes

-celebrated in school?

-How would you like to access your

-mentor if things are becoming too

-much to handle in school?

-What would be the best way for you

-to reflect on your achievements in

-the week?
-Writing them down,

-contemplating/reflection time

-contemplating/reflection time

-Are you right or left handed and

-where would you prefer the teacher

-• •

-to sit to make you feel more

-comfortable in their presence

-Addison a laborated as the

-Where would you like to be

-positioned in the classroom to limit

-your anxiety
+How would you like your successes celebrated in school?
+How would you like to access your mentor if things are becoming too much to handle in school?
+What would be the best way for you to reflect on your achievements in the week?
+Writing them down, contemplating/reflection time Are you right or left handed and where would you prefer the teacher to sit to make you feel more comfortable in their presence Where would you like to be positioned in the classroom to limit your anxiety